 Simple time tracking that syncs with payroll.

-Companies also have the option to offer “unlimited” paid time off.
+Companies also have the option to offer “unlimited” PTO, or unlimited vacation.
 In this case, employees don’t need to earn or accrue PTO in order to take time off.
 Since it is unlimited, they have already “accrued” the time off before they need to take it.

 Exactly how you define and accrue PTO at your company is up to you.
 Just be sure to follow your local requirements.

-Do employers have to offer PTO as a benefit?
+Are employers required to offer PTO as an employee benefit?

 Nope.
 At the federal level, employers are not required to offer paid time off to their employees.
 That being said, your state, county, and even city might have certain requirements on vacation and sick time.